Milea90/nature-bliss/README.md

 This website is a tribute to nature.
 I love being outside and I wanted to share my love for nature with others.
 Also, the website is meant to be a bit selling.
 If nature in itself was a sellable product, this is how I would advertise it.

 The main goal and purpose of the website is to make people (who may not be a fan of nature) like nature almost as much as I do.
-I hope to achieve more activities outside instead of being inside in front of a screen.
-Therefore, the site contains a simple quiz to inspire people to spend more time outside.
+As a user, they would be tempted to do more things outside so that they can enjoy all the good things nature has to give.
+The user can get many benefits from it, such as better health.
+The website should achieve more activities outside for users instead of being inside in front of a screen.
+Therefore, the site contains a simple game to inspire people to spend more time outside.
 ![](/assets/readme-images/resp.png "")